acmoles/portfolio/portfolio/projects/toucanbox.md

 ### Going forward

 <p>
-Upon my urging, we addressed this issue by hiring a specialised front-end developer and a product manager.
-There remained two 'Product Design Principles' which we hadn't yet addressed; Flexible and Personalised.
+Based on the up-front research from this project, it was clear the greatest potential for further improvement to the user experience lay with the two so-far unaddressed 'Product Design Principles' (Flexible and Personalised).
 I would tackle them in a <Content-ModalLink label="future project">
 <template v-slot:modal>

 <Content :page-key="$site.pages.find(p => p.path === '/extra/toucanbox-personalisation/').key"/>